Kong/kong/DEVELOPER.md

 You will need to setup port forwarding on VirtualBox to be able to ssh into the box which can be done as follows:

 1. Select the virtual machine you want to use and click "Settings"
-1. Click "Network" tab
+1. Click the "Network" tab
-1. Click "Advanced" dropdown
+1. Click the "Advanced" dropdown
 1. Click "Port Forwarding"
 1. Add a new rule in the popup.
 The only thing you will need is "Host Port" to be 22222 and "Guest Port" to be 22.
 Everything else can be left default (see screenshot below)
 1. Click "Ok"

 Now you should be able to `ssh <your_name>@127.1 -p 22222` to get SSH prompt.
 However, this requires us to type a long command and password every time we sign in.
-It is recommended you setup a public key and SSH alias to make this process simpler:
+It is recommended you set up a public key and SSH alias to make this process simpler:

 1. On your host machine, generate a keypair for SSH into the guest: `ssh-keygen -t ed25519`.
 Just keep hitting Enter until the key is generated.
 You do not need a password for this key file since it is only used for SSH into your guest